-Lisa Jardine CBE is Centenary Professor of Renaissance Studies at Queen Mary, University of London.
+Lisa Jardine CBE is Professor of Renaissance Studies at University College, London, where she is Director of the Centre for Interdisciplinary Research in the Humanities and Director of the Centre for Editing Lives and Letters.
 She is a Fellow of the Royal Historical Society and an Honorary Fellow of King's College, Cambridge and Jesus College, Cambridge.
 Lisa writes and reviews for all the major UK national newspapers and magazines and for the Washington Post, and has presented and appears regularly on arts, history and current affairs programmes for TV and radio.
 She judged the 1996 Whitbread Prize, the 1999 Guardian First Book Award, the 2000 Orwell Prize and was Chair of Judges for the 1997 Orange Prize and the 2002 Man Booker Prize.

 Ben Kane was born in Kenya and raised there and in Ireland.
 He studied veterinary medicine at University College Dublin but after that travelled the world extensively, indulging his passion for ancient history.
 Now he lives in North Somerset, where he researches, writes and practises as a small animal vet.
 He is author of The Forgotten Legion and The Silver Eagle and is currently working on the third novel in the series.
 For more information please visit www.benkane.net